elixir-no-nels/nels-docs/docs/about.md

 Research projects (with a Norwegian partner) that do not fall into the definition above can still apply for a storage quota, but these projects will be treated according to the user contribution model for granting storage to projects by Sigma2.

-!!! info

-	We currently offer free storage of data up to 10 TB.
-For larger projects, please contact the ELIXIR Norway support desk by sending an email to [contact@bioinfo.no](mailto:contact@bioinfo.no).

 #### How can I get a storage quota in SBI?

 If your data is generated at one of the Norwegian sequencing core facilities organized in NorSeq, your core facility can help you with the application and directly upload the data to your NeLS project.

-If your data is generated elsewhere, you can contact <a href="mailto:contact@bioinfo.no?subject=NeLS-SEEK quota">ELIXIR-NO Helpdesk</a> directly and apply for a storage quota in SBI.
+If your data is generated elsewhere, you can contact <a href="mailto:support@elxir.no?subject=NeLS quota">ELIXIR-NO Helpdesk</a> directly and apply for a storage quota in SBI.

 ## Terminology